Are Cats Nocturnal?

-Cats are mentioned as nocturnal so often that many people take it for granted that their tiny panther is a creature of the night.
+This is a question about which many cat owners remain surprisingly in the dark.
+Cats are mentioned as nocturnal so often that many people take it for granted that their furry friend is a creature of the night.
 On top of that, some felines seem to confirm that, by waking you up at 3 AM, and demanding food, attention, or both.

 And possibly nibbling on your toes or meowing loudly at you until they get what they want.

 But are cats really nocturnal?
 No, not exactly.

 If Cat's Aren't Nocturnal, Then What are They?